Battle of Diamond Rock: Diamond Rock is fortified

 Diamond Rock had been fortified in January 1804 on the orders of Commodore Samuel Hood.
 Hood had been active in the West Indies, protecting British convoys from French privateers issuing out of the two major naval bases the French retained in the Caribbean, at Guadeloupe and Martinique.
 The privateers had captured a number of valuable cargoes and were diverting British warships to protect the merchant fleets.
 Hood decided to blockade Martinique, and thus curtail the privateers and intercept supplies destined for the French garrison.
-Patrolling off the bay at the southern end of the island, in which one of Martinique's two main ports, Fort-de-France, was located, Hood saw that if Diamond Rock could be occupied, it would allow the British to effectively control the shipping approaching the ports on the western side, as the currents around the island made the easiest approaches mean passing within sight of Diamond Rock.
+Patrolling off the southern end of the island, Hood saw that if Diamond Rock could be occupied, it would allow the British to effectively control the quickest shipping approaches to Fort-de-France & St. Pierre on the western side, as the strong easterly currents & prevailing easterly winds around the island made the easiest approaches mean passing within sight of Diamond Rock.

 Hood reconnoitered Diamond Rock and considered it excellently defensible, with the only possible landing site being on the western side.
-He wrote that 'thirty riflemen will keep the hill against ten thousand ... it is a perfect naval post.'
+He wrote that "thirty riflemen will keep the hill against ten thousand ... it is a perfect naval post."
 A party of men were landed on 7 January 1804, from Hood's flagship HMS Centaur, under the command of Centaur's first lieutenant James Wilkes Maurice.
 They promptly fortified the small cove they had landed at with their launch's 24-pounder, and established forges and artificers' workshops in a cave at the base of the rock.
 After fixing ladders and ropes to scale the sheer sides of the rock, they were able to access the summit and began to establish messes and sleeping areas in a number of small caves.
 Bats were driven out by burning bales of hay, and a space was cleared by blasting at the top of the rock in order to establish a battery.
 In February a number of guns were transferred over from Centaur, with two 24-pounders being installed in a cave near sea level, another 24-pounder halfway up the rock, and two 18-pounders in the battery at the top.
 In addition to this the men had use of a number of boats, with one armed with a 24-pounder carronade, which were used to intercept enemy ships.